nestauk/nhsx_playscrape/README.md

  * Bad luck.
 * Even though running `--headless` might seem like a good idea, it seems to make the system *very* unreliable (it seems to massively truncate the number of reviews, reason unknown).
 This is a bit of a barrier to running this in production!
 * Run time is way longer than it needs to be: the best way to reduce run time would be add explicit element waiting, however would require some serious investigation since element IDs can't be determined a priori because Google generates these on-the-fly.
 I'm sure there's something that could be done, and it would likely reduce run time by up to 90%.
+* Tests are currently limited to the very functional stuff, and there is zero coverage of the bulk of the functionality here.
+Doing so will require setting up Selenium in GH actions, which is a body of work in and of itself.

 # Legacy features